 Staffordshire and Stoke-on-Trent Community Safety Forum continues to bring together responsible authorities and other relevant organisations to deliver collaboratively on community safety outcomes for local people and local communities.
 It meets quarterly and provides a structure for key organisations to collectively focus resources and investment on shared priorities.
-This year a number of focus areas have been identified and progressed, including ASB and illegal trespass.
+This year a number of focus areas have been identified and progressed, including ASB.

 The SCO continues to operate as the Senior Responsible Officer for the county-wide, multi-agency Drug and Alcohol Partnership (DAP), which oversees local delivery of the national drug strategy 'From Harm to Hope'.
-Action plans are well developed for each of the priority areas: drug supply, treatment and recovery and attitudinal change alongside a performance framework.
+Action plans for each of the priority areas: drug supply, treatment and recovery and attitudinal change continue to be delivered and overseen.
 Progress and performance are reviewed on a quarterly basis.
-Whilst the national focus for these partnerships is to deliver the national drug strategy, locally a decision has been taken to extend the brief to incorporate alcohol, recognising its significance and impact locally.
-To this end, an alcohol steering group has been established; its first task is to complete an alcohol needs assessment.
+Whilst the national focus for these partnerships is to deliver the national drug strategy, locally a decision has been taken to extend the brief to incorporate alcohol, recognising its significance and impact.
+To this end, an alcohol needs assessment has been completed and is being used to inform the development of a local alcohol strategy.
 The DAP provides a single setting for understanding and addressing shared challenges related to drug and alcohol-related harm, based on the local context and need.

 The Violence Reduction Alliance (VRA) continues to oversee the delivery of the local Violence Reduction Strategy and is the accountable body for delivery of the Serious Violence Duty.
-To this end, the VRA Board held a conference to review delivery against the existing strategy, has undertaken consultation and signed off a new Violence Reduction Strategy.
-Action plans to implement the Strategy are being developed and will be overseen the VRA Board.
-The Board has also agreed allocation of the Serious Violence Duty monies, ensuring compliance with the provisions of the Serious Violence Duty.
+The Board has utilised Serious Violence Duty monies, to support a number of local projects to prevent and reduce violence.
 The SC is the convenor and chair of the VRA Board.